evanx/bashbin/redis-scan/readme.md

 # Redis scan

-We now know not to use `redis-cli keys` and especially not on production machines.
+So we should not to use `redis-cli keys` - especially not on large Redis instances on production machines.
+This can block Redis for a number of seconds.

 We should of course rather use `SCAN` (and `SSCAN` et al).
 Where the first line returned is the cursor for the next iteration.

 Herewith a sample bash script to `SCAN` keys from Redis.

+Firstly some generic bash scripting housekeeping.

 ```shell
 set -u # unset variable is an error